-Tattoo removal depends on a number of factors, including size and color of the tattoo.
+Tattoo removal depends on a number of factors, including the size and color of the tattoo.
 Each tattoo is unique and typically require a number of treatments to be completely removed.
 Before removing the tattoo, your doctor will take a number of factors into consideration.
-Some of those factors are:

 Smaller tattoo’s treatments take less time per session than larger tattoos.
 Tattoos that span a large area may require a two separate laser removal sessions to treat the whole area.
 The cost per session is driven by the size of your tattoo and the amount of time your treatment will take to be delivered.